Trump says he’d ‘want to hear’ foreign dirt on 2020 rivals

 Mueller painstakingly documented Russian efforts to boost Trump’s campaign and undermine that of his Democratic rival.
 But while Mueller’s investigation didn’t establish a criminal conspiracy between Russia and Trump’s campaign, Trump repeatedly praised WikiLeaks in 2016 and celebrated information exposed by Russian hackers.

-One of Trump’s possible opponents in the 2020 race, Democratic Sen. Elizabeth Warren, tweeted: “The #MuellerReport made it clear: A foreign government attacked our 2016 elections to support Trump, Trump welcomed that help, and Trump obstructed the investigation.
-Now, he said he’d do it all over again.
-It’s time to impeach Donald Trump.”
+Several of Trump’s Democratic opponents in the 2020 race, including Sens.
+Elizabeth Warren, Bernie Sanders and Kirsten Gillibrand, repeated their calls to begin impeachment hearings in the wake of the president’s latest remarks.

-Trump’s comments came just a month after he pledged not to use information stolen by foreign adversaries in his 2020 re-election campaign, even as he wrongly insisted he hadn’t used such information to his benefit in 2016.
+Trump’s comments came just a month after he pledged not to use information stolen by foreign adversaries in his 2020 reelection campaign, even as he wrongly insisted he hadn’t used such information to his benefit in 2016.

 During a question-and-answer session with reporters in the Oval Office in May, Trump said he “would certainly agree to” that commitment.